Frequently asked questions

 Your profile in AlumniConnect is your personal contact information page and a way to share information with your classmates about yourself.
 You can customize your profile to be as general or specific as you would like.
 The more information you put in the better we can connect you to other HLS alumni with shared interests to form a greater community.
 You can include current and previous work experience, areas of interest and expertise, as well as hobbies.

 You will have data populated in your directory profile when you log in for the first time coming from the HLS Alumni Center records, if you had a listing in the former alumni directory (HLS Connect), and/or if you completed a Harvard Alumni Association (HAA) profile.
-Once you update information in HLS Amicus, those changes will be reflected your Harvard alumni records.

 If I had created a profile in the previous HLS alumni directory, HLS Connect, what happened to that information?